Princeton-CDH/devenv/admin-customizations-str-methods.md

-# Admin niceties and string methods
+# Admin customizations and string methods

 Django has many options for formatting your admin views beyond simply adding models.
 It also has ways of letting you set intelligent text options to identify